What Is DataOps?

 - Fosters collaboration – DataOps automates workflows to coordinate tasks and improve teamwork.
 Workspace environments provide the structure to move analytics through the development workflow, from person to person, eventually reaching production.
 Sandboxes feature reusable analytics components saving time and enforcing standardization.
 Coupled with source control, workspaces branch and merge, providing centralized control of artifacts.
 With a DataOps Platform, everyone has a common view of the development and operations pipelines.

-With an orchestrated data operations pipeline, quality controls, and an automated development workflow, the DataOps Platform minimizes unplanned work.
+With an orchestrated data operations pipeline, quality controls, and an automated development workflow, our DataOps Automation software minimizes unplanned work.
 Task coordination between team members and groups leads to a more transparent and robust workflow.
 DataOps tests virtually eliminate data errors.
-The DataKitchen DataOps Platform enables data professionals to develop and deploy new analytics at lightning speed, delighting users and delivering insights that meaningfully impact the enterprise’s goals and initiatives.
+The DataKitchen DataOps Automation software enables data professionals to develop and deploy new analytics at lightning speed, delighting users and delivering insights that meaningfully impact the enterprise’s goals and initiatives.

 Every tool vendor claims to do DataOps.
 Has the term lost its meaning?